nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

     [2025-07-28T21:58:03.272240] Update completed successfully.
     ```

-    The SQL commands used for migration are available
+    You can find the SQL commands used for the migration
     [here](https://raw.githubusercontent.com/nasa/cumulus/master/packages/db/src/migrations/20250425134823_granules_add_producer_granule_id.sql)
+    for your reference.

 5. Monitor the Running Command